EverSurf/surfkeeper-provider/README.md

   input: {
   	abi: string; // Contract abi
   	address: string; // Address string
-  	net: TONNetNameKey; // Name of network to send message in
+  	net: EverscaleNetNameKey; // Name of network to send message in, i.e. 'mainnet' | 'devnet'
   	callSet: {
   		functionName: string; // Name of contract function to be sent to the contract
   		input: Record<string, any>; // Input for the contract function